stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   c -.-> d
 ```

 Every node is a parent of itself, per the reflexivity axiom.
 This can be interpreted as saying that every node is an implementation detail of itself.
-This may seem like a philosophical position, but we'll see [later](#special-cases-of-admissibility) that it has important practical consequences.
+That may seem like a philosophical position, but we'll see [later](#special-cases-of-admissibility) that it has important practical consequences.

 There are no ancestry cycles, per antisymmetry.
-That axiom may seem limiting, but we'll see that doesn't prevent nodes from mutually linking to each other.
 The motivation for antisymmetry will become clear [later](#the-module-pattern).

 In this example, `B` and `C` are considered implementation details of `A`, and `D` is an implementation detail of `C`.
 What links would be admissible in this graph?